ethereum-optimism/optimism/specs/derivation.md

 # Overview

-> Note: the following assumes a single sequencer and batcher.
-In the future, the design might be adapted to accomodate
+> **Note**: the following assumes a single sequencer and batcher.
+In the future, the design might be adapted to
-> multiple such entities.
+> accomodate multiple such entities.

 [L2 chain derivation][g-derivation] — deriving L2 [blocks][g-block] from L1 data — is one of the main responsability of
 the [rollup node][g-rollup-node], both in validator mode, and in sequencer mode (where derivation acts as a sanity check